 Regionally, we have DEI Committees in our Asia Pacific (Hong Kong and Tokyo), Europe (Brussels, Frankfurt, London and Paris) and U.S. (all) offices.

 We also seek and forge opportunities to advance DEI in the law and in our communities.
-In 2020, we spearheaded the launch of the Law Firm Antiracism Alliance, a partnership of nearly 300 law firms working collaboratively with legal services organizations to address and dismantle systemic racism in the law.
+In 2020, we spearheaded the launch of the Law Firm Antiracism Alliance, a partnership of more than 240 law firms and legal services organizations to address and dismantle systemic racism in the law.
 Our firm is a member of The Alliance for Asian American Justice, which aims to help victims of hate crimes access the legal system and overcome other barriers that often have hindered them from obtaining legal assistance.

-- For the 12th time in 13 years, named one of the Best Places to Work for LGBT Equality by the Human Rights Campaign Foundation and received a 100% score on the 2021 Corporate Equality Index.
+- For the 13th time in 14 years, named one of the Best Places to Work for LGBTQ+ Equality by the Human Rights Campaign Foundation and received a 100% score on the 2022 Corporate Equality Index.

-- In 2021, received the Women in Law Empowerment Forum’s Gold Standard Certification for the 11th consecutive year, awarded to “law firms that have integrated women into the highest leadership positions in the firm.”
+- In 2022, received the Women in Law Empowerment Forum’s Gold Standard Certification for the 12th consecutive year, one of six firms to meet the certification since its introduction.

 - Recognized among the firms with the highest representation of Black attorneys by The American Lawyer Diversity Scorecard in 2021.